Powerkrieger/coop_wumpus/README.md

 wumpus world with gym env

 ## Wumpus World gym Environment
-This package implements the famous wampus world enviornment.
+This package implements the famous wumpus world enviornment but with multiple agents and an agent wumpsu.
 Below you can see a sample loaded environment.

 ```
 #################################